 “How long did it take for the temperature to come down?”

 Please Note: This Rule does not have a time threshold because it triggers as soon as the device reaches the minimum threshold defined.
-If the temperature does not come down, the alert will stay unresolved until it falls below the thresholds you set.
+If the temperature does not come down, the issue will stay unresolved until it falls below the thresholds you set.

-Next, create another rule to trigger an Error with an email message, so the agents are immediately notified when the device not only breached the minimum acceptable heat threshold, but increased by 5%.
+Next, create another rule to trigger an Error with an email message, so agents are immediately notified when the device not only breached the minimum acceptable heat threshold, but increased by 5%.
 You could then add custom instructions for the agent to open an operations ticket to review the device, since they are receiving an email.

-Finally, create third rule to send a Critical email when the device has reached a temperature nearing shut down.
+Finally, create a third rule to send a Critical email when the device has reached a temperature nearing shut down.
 You can change the custom instructions to have the agent to call the Data Center directly to have the device reviewed immediately.

 Please Note: Arbitrary numbers were used for this exercise so we would not recommend creating these exact rules in your live environment.
 Also, the All Devices label was used, but you can create labels based on data center location, device type, etc.

 Here you can disable the rule by Label or Device.
 This allows you to get even more granular in how you want the Rule to automate your devices.